 The uptick in mintage in the prior year proved fleeting.
 The 1994 Silver Eagle (Buy on eBay) experienced a decline that brought the mintage to the lowest level for the series thus far.
 The total production of just 4,227,319 coins remains the second lowest bullion mintage for the overall series.

-The mintage for the 1994 Proof Silver Eagle also experienced a decline to only 372,168.
+The mintage for the 1994 Proof Silver Eagle (Buy on eBay) also experienced a decline to only 372,168.
 Besides the specially issued 1995-W Proof, this represents the lowest mintage of the series for a proof coin.
 Produced at the Philadelphia Mint with the “P” mint mark, these coins were sold directly to collectors at an original price of $23.00 each.